He went missing decades ago. DNA helped police ID the body of Dwight Michael Gordon last month.

 In February 2019, Winston-Salem police investigators were contacted by the Tennessee Bureau of Investigations, who believed the remains of a different unidentified man might be Gordon.

-Officials with the National Missing and Unidentified Persons System, with the help of the Myrtle Beach Police Department, obtained a DNA sample from Gordon's sister, who lived in Myrtle Beach, S.C.
+Officials with the National Missing and Unidentified Persons System, with the help of the Myrtle Beach Police, obtained a DNA sample from Gordon’s sister, who lived in Myrtle Beach, S.C.

-The results of that DNA comparison revealed that the unidentified male victim in Tennessee was not Gordon.
-However, the link to the unidentified male in the Alabama homicide case then came to light.

-Last September, Winston-Salem police detectives began working with Chilton County Sheriff John Shearon and federal investigators.
-Local detectives identified a living brother of Gordon and collected a DNA sample from him.

 Post a comment as